peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 {{grouped_figure:docs/diagrams/logic_workflow_chooser.mmd | scale=2.5 | width=100% | caption=Choosing the Right Workflow: A guide to the new intent-driven scripts.}}

--   **`new_experiment.ps1` (Create)**: Use this to create a new experiment from scratch based on the global `config.ini`.
-This is your starting point for generating new data.
+-   **`new_experiment.ps1` (Create)**: Use this to create a new experiment from scratch.
+It runs the full pipeline and concludes with a final verification audit.

 -   **`audit_experiment.ps1` (Check)**: Use this read-only tool to get a detailed status report on any existing experiment.
-It is your primary diagnostic tool and will tell you if any further action is needed.
+It is your primary diagnostic tool and will recommend the correct next step.

--   **`repair_experiment.ps1` (Fix & Update)**: Use this for any existing experiment that needs to be fixed or updated.
-It is the main "fix-it" tool that can:
+-   **`repair_experiment.ps1` (Fix & Update)**: Use this for any experiment with a **single, fixable error**.
+It is the main "fix-it" tool for common issues like resuming an interrupted run or applying analysis updates.
+It concludes with a final verification audit.
-    *   Automatically repair missing data (like LLM responses).
-    *   Automatically update outdated analysis files.
-    *   Allow you to interactively force a full data re-run, analysis update, or result re-aggregation on a complete, valid experiment.

--   **`migrate_experiment.ps1` (Upgrade)**: This is a special utility for upgrading experiments created with older versions of the framework.
-It safely copies the legacy data and transforms the copy into the modern, compatible format.
+-   **`migrate_experiment.ps1` (Upgrade)**: Use this powerful safety utility for any **legacy or severely corrupted experiment** (i.e., one with multiple errors per run).
+It performs a non-destructive upgrade by creating a clean copy of the experiment and running the full repair and validation process on it, leaving the original data untouched.

 ## Core Workflows